laravel/passport/UPGRADE.md

 PR: https://github.com/laravel/passport/pull/1778

-Passport's JSON API has been deprecated, as it falls outside the core purpose of Passport as an OAuth2 server implementation.
-If you wish, you may copy these routes and controllers to your application or continue using deprecated JSON API by setting `Passport::$registersJsonApiRoutes` to `true` within the `boot` method of your application's `App\Providers\AppServiceProvider` class:
+The JSON API provided by Passport has been deprecated.
+If you need to continue using the deprecated JSON API, you can do so by setting `Passport::$registersJsonApiRoutes` to `true` within the `boot` method of your application’s `App\Providers\AppServiceProvider` class.
+Alternatively, you may also copy the relevant routes and controllers into your application as needed:

     public function boot(): void
     {